List of Ancient Aliens episodes: Special episodes

 Special episodes which include new footage in addition to selections from previously broadcast episodes.
 Availability of special episodes depends on the broadcast market and language.

 Special Edition (2014)

-Ancient Aliens: Special Edition features highlights from previously broadcast episodes.
-The episodes include extended interviews with guests and some new effects.
-The episodes were originally broadcast as part of Season 8.
+Ancient Aliens: Special Edition is a package of four episodes featuring highlights from previously broadcast episodes, extended interviews with guests, and new audio and visual effects.
+Episodes were made available for international syndication and digital purchase using the Special Edition title card, and later broadcast as part of Season 8.